 Often the tow vehicle you have determines which trailer we can share with you.
 In order to tow one of our little teardrop travel trailers, your tow vehicle needs the following:

-All of our trailers (except The General) are wired to connect to a standard 7-pin connector.
-If you are renting a 2014-2017 model trailer, a 7-pin connector is mandatory since they have electronic brakes.
-The T@G trailers (Nomad and Escape) are wired for a 7-pin connector, but we have an adapter that will let you hook up using a 4-pin connector if needed.
-The General is wired for a 4-pin, and can only be towed with vehicles that have a 4-pin connector.
+All our trailers are wired to connect to a standard 7-pin connector.
+For all the T@Bs and Giant Panda, a 7-pin connector is mandatory since they have electronic brakes.
+Both T@G trailers (Nomad and Escape) are wired for a 7-pin connector, but we have an adapter that will let you connect these two trailers using a 4-pin connector if needed.
+That’s only possible on the T@Gs since they do not have electric brakes.